ArenKDesai/Aren-s-Notes/Unity/Unity CSharp Library.md

 #Unity #Graphics #CSharp

-Classes defined with the Unity C# lib
+Classes defined with the Unity C# library need to extend a certain behavior class